AminaB/algo-data-structure-java/cours/note.md

     @SuppressWarning : delete warning, ex: @SuppressWarning("deprecation")

-    @SafeVarargs : on private and final method, it is for warning on a variable arguments of method
+    @SafeVarargs : on private and final method, it is for warning on a variable arguments of method Others : @Retention, @Documented :java doc, @target : where the nnotaton will be used, @Inherited, @Repeatbale Defined annotaions

-    Defined annotaions
     @interface MyAnno{
     }